 - The video file can be directly uploaded to the entry platform in any file type.
 Please maintain a maximum file size of 150 MB. - Please keep the following tips in mind when uploading: - Keep file name under 30 characters. - Do not include special characters in file names. - Once uploaded, your video will take some time to be rendered depending on size.
-This can take from 30 seconds to a few minutes or longer. - You will see a placeholder video in this spot while your video is processed. - To check to see if you video is ready to be viewed, please refresh the page by clicking the "Dashboard" icon. - If you are uploading a very large file or using a slow Internet connection, be aware that the system will time out after 60 minutes. - Your video will need to be successfully uploaded into the platform before you can submit your application.
+This can take from 30 seconds to a few minutes or longer. - You will see a progress bar in this spot while your video is processed. - Your video will need to be successfully uploaded into the platform before you can submit your application.
 Please allow enough time prior to the competition deadline to upload your submission video.